Welcome to our troop

 Managing Director, Owner

-Karen earned a Bachelor of Science in Psychology from Florida International University in 2009 and a Master of Science in Occupational Therapy in 2014.
-She is licensed in Florida and registered with the National Board of Certification in Occupational Therapy.
+Karen is a proud Miami native with deep Cuban roots, bringing warmth, dedication, and cultural insight to her work as a pediatric occupational therapist.
+She holds a Bachelor of Science in Psychology from Florida International University (2009) and a Master of Science in Occupational Therapy (2014).
+Karen is licensed to practice in the state of Florida and is nationally registered with the National Board for Certification in Occupational Therapy (NBCOT).

 Bilingual Speech Language Pathologist